Space

 No hay anuncios

-What needs to be changed for it to be like this?
+What needs to change for it to be like this?

 — The problem of reconciling personal life with research is not only faced by women, but also by men.
-What is needed is to provide stability for scientists.
-When a person has a full personal life that is compatible with their work, they work much better and perform better.
-It is more a question of gender than a question of providing stability for scientists, because it seems we only perform when we are pressured and given two-year contracts, and that is not the case.
+What is needed is to give stability to scientists.
+When a person has a full personal life compatible with their work, they work much better and perform more.
+More than a gender issue, it is an issue of giving stability to scientists, because it seems that we only perform when we are pressured and given two-year contracts, and that is not the case.
 Science is rest, it needs calm to think.
 When this stability is achieved, there will be more representation of all genders and all ethnicities.